-lobalization of business has accelerated.
-In order to remain competitive, lenders must be prepared to structure transactions with cross-border lending features - loans to foreign borrowers or loans against the value of foreign borrowers' assets.
-Cross-border lending requires lenders to address issues related to taxes, security and available remedies.
+Globalization of business has accelerated.
+In order to remain competitive, lenders must be prepared to structure transactions with cross-border lending features-loans to foreign borrowers or loans against the value of foreign borrowers' assets.
+Crossborder lending requires lenders to address issues related to taxes, security and available remedies.
 This article briefly discusses these issues and focuses on the laws of Canada and Mexico relative to security and insolvency.
+Practical tips are denoted in bold.